sketchbooks99/mypt/README.md

 # NOTE

-This is for `InFloasion Extend Project`.
-The key idea of this branch is to project **reference image** to texture of the light source.
-This system will allow us to improve the performance optimazation pipeline and store ray direction which produce a mid-air iamge in a transparent object.
+This branch is for `InFloasion Extend Project`.
+The key idea of this branch is to **project** `reference image` to texture of the light source.
+This system will allow us to improve the performance of an optimazation pipeline and store the ray directions which produce a mid-air image in a transparent object.

 ---